Alexandra Feodorovna (Alix of Hesse): Revolution (1917)

 World War I put what proved to be an unbearable burden on Imperial Russia's government and economy, both of which were dangerously weak.
-Mass shortages and hunger became the daily situation for tens of millions of Russians due to the disruptions of the war economy.
-Fifteen million men were diverted from agricultural production to fight in the war, and the transportation infrastructure (primarily railroads) was diverted towards war use, exacerbating food shortages in the cities as available agricultural products could not be brought to urban areas.
+Mass shortages and hunger became the daily situation for tens of millions of Russians owing to the disruptions of the war economy.
+Fifteen million men were diverted from agricultural production to fight in the war and the transport infrastructure (primarily railroads) was diverted towards war use, exacerbating food shortages in the cities since available agricultural products could not be brought to urban areas.
 Inflation was rampant.
-This, combined with the food shortages and the poor performance by the Russian military in the war, generated a great deal of anger and unrest among the people in Saint Petersburg and other cities.
+This, combined with the food shortages and the poor performance by the Russian military in the war, generated a great deal of anger and unrest among the people in Petrograd and other cities.

-The decision of the tsar to take personal command of the military was disastrous, as he was directly blamed for all losses.
+The decision of the Tsar to take personal command of the military was disastrous, since he was blamed personally for all losses.
 His relocation to the front, leaving the Empress in charge of the government, helped undermine the Romanov dynasty.
-The poor performance of the military led to rumours believed by the people that the German-born Empress was part of a conspiracy to help Germany win the war.
-Moreover, within several months of taking personal command of the army, the tsar replaced several capable ministers with less able men at the Empress's and Rasputin's behest; most notable among these replacements was replacing N. B. Shcherbatov with Alexei Khvostov as minister of the interior.
+The poor performance of the military led to rumours, believed by the people, that the German-born Empress was part of a conspiracy to help Germany win the war.
+Moreover, within several months of taking personal command of the army, the Tsar replaced several capable ministers with less able men at the Empress's and Rasputin's behest; most notable among these replacements was replacing N. B. Shcherbatov with Alexei Khvostov as minister of the interior.
 The severe winter of 1916–17 essentially doomed Imperial Russia.
 Food shortages worsened and famine gripped the cities.
-The mismanagement and failures of the war turned the soldiers against the tsar.
-By 1917, the tsar realized that Russia could not fight the war much longer, and as railroads carried troops to the front there was little capacity left to bring food to the cities.
+The mismanagement and failures of the war turned the soldiers against the Tsar.
+By 1917 the Tsar had realized that Russia could not fight the war much longer, and as railroads carried troops to the front there was little capacity left to bring food to the cities.

-By March 1917, conditions had worsened even more.
-Steelworkers went out on strike on 7 March, and the following day, crowds hungry for bread began rioting on the streets of Saint Petersburg to protest food shortages and the war.
-After two days of rioting, the tsar ordered the Army to restore order and on 11 March they fired on the crowd.
-That very same day, the Duma, the elected legislature, urged the tsar to take action to ameliorate the concerns of the people.
-The tsar responded by dissolving the Duma.
+By March 1917 conditions had become even worse.
+Steelworkers went on strike on 7 March and the following day crowds hungry for bread began rioting on the streets of Petrograd to protest against food shortages and the war.
+After two days of rioting the Tsar ordered the army to restore order and on 11 March they fired on the crowd.
+That very same day the Duma, the elected legislature, urged the Tsar to take action to ameliorate the concerns of the people.
+The Tsar responded by dissolving the Duma.

-On 12 March soldiers sent to suppress the rioting crowds mutinied and joined the rebellion, thus providing the spark to ignite the February Revolution (like the later October Revolution of November 1917, the Russian Revolutions of 1917 get their names due to the Old Style calendar).
-Soldiers and workers set up the "Petrograd Soviet" of 2,500 elected deputies while the Duma declared a Provisional Government on 13 March.
+On 12 March soldiers sent to suppress the rioting crowds mutinied and joined the rebellion, thus providing the spark to ignite the February Revolution.
+(Like the later October Revolution of November 1917, the Russian Revolutions of 1917 are named according to the Old-Style calendar.)
+Soldiers and workers set up the 'Petrograd Soviet" of 2,500 elected deputies whilst the Duma declared a Provisional Government on 13 March.
 Alexander Kerensky was a key player in the new regime.
-The Duma informed the tsar that day that he must abdicate.
+The Duma informed the Tsar that day that he must abdicate.